bbiletskyy/fraud-dm/README.md

-# Fraud - Realtime fraud transaction prediction engine example
+# Fraud - Realtime Digital Marketing Fraud Prediction Example

 Fraud - Microservice that analizes in real time streams of events submitted via the rest interface and detects fraud ones using Machine Learning.